Illinois - Chicago

 Get involved and find out about local happenings by signing up on our Announcement list, chat with other Burners on our Discussion lists, or follow us via your social media of choice - but definitely come out and get involved!

-The Chicago Announce list is a moderated announcements-only list for events of interest to local Burners.
+The Illinois - Chicago Announce list is a moderated announcements-only list for events of interest to local Burners.
 Recipients get regular updates, event listings, and Burning Man news from this list.

 To subscribe, send a blank email to: